USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 save(dg, file = "C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/dg.rda")
 ```

-From the imported dataset, a new data frame for modeling was constructed
+A new data frame for modeling was constructed from the original file
-from the original file including only the variables of interest: (1) the
+including only the variables of interest: (1) the N2O gas observations;
-N2O gas observations; (2) the survey design variables indexed to those
+(2) the survey design variables indexed to those observations; and (3)
-observations; and (3) additional covariates considered potentially
+additional covariates considered potentially useful for improving the
-useful for improving the fit of the model.
-The data frame below excluded
+fit of the model.
+The modeling data frame below excluded the
-the second-visit observations, which would later be used for model
+second-visit observations, which would later be used for model checking.
-checking.
-Some variables from the imported data were renamed for
+Some variables from the imported data were renamed for convenience.
+In
-convenience.
-In addition, the NO3 covariate was rounded according to the
+addition, the NO3 covariate was rounded according to the documented
-documented measurement precision.
-An alternative version of the NO3
-covariate was also created in this step by log-transforming and
+measurement precision and an alternative version was also created by
-re-coding it as an ordered factor with five levels at hand-drawn cut
+log-transforming and re-coding the variable as an ordered factor with
-points.
+five levels.
 The left-most cut point separated observations below the
 detection limit from the completely observed samples.
 The remaining cut
-points in the positive direction were drawn at approximately equal
+points were drawn at approximately equal distances in the positive
-distances along the log scale.
-Finally, it should be noted that one lake
+direction along the log scale.
+Finally, one lake had no N2O gas
-that was sampled was missing information on the N2O gas measurements and
-it was removed from the data frame.
+information and was removed from the data frame.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/dg.rda")